 This post may contain paid links.
 If you make a purchase through links on our site, we may earn a commission.

-Easily dry brine a turkey using this Dry Turkey Brine recipe!
+Easily dry brine a turkey using this Dry Brined Turkey Recipe!
 Dry brining a turkey elevates the flavor of the meat and crisps the skin to perfection.
 This is the perfect dry brine for smoking a turkey, roasting, or any cooking method you like!
 Ready in minutes following simple steps.

 Jump to:

-I love pairing this dry brine for turkey with smoked turkey, roasted turkey, and grilled turkey… you name it!
-It’s easy to make and use – just follow my simple steps for how to dry brine turkey, and when it’s time to cook, you’ll have the perfect holiday dinner.
+I love pairing this dry brine for turkey with smoked, roasted, and grilled turkey… you name it!
+It’s easy to make and use – follow my simple steps for how to dry brine turkey, and when it’s time to cook, you’ll have the perfect holiday dinner.

 If you’re planning on smoking a turkey this year, you need to try this dry brine recipe.
 Trust me!